junqiu-lei/neural-search/batch-semantic-highlighting/design/BATCH_SEMANTIC_HIGHLIGHTING_DESIGN.md

 ## 16. Open Questions

-1. Should we implement automatic batch size optimization?
-2. How to handle very large documents that exceed model context?
+1. How to handle very large documents that exceed model context?
-3. Should batch processing be configurable per index?
+2. Should batch processing be configurable per index?
-4. Should the 128 document limit be user-configurable?
+3. Should we add request-level timeout configuration?

 ## 17. Appendix: Production Model Details